Bulbs and fans are at the top of the list of electrical items that last the longest in our homes or workplaces.

 Although there is no significant difference in power consumption, they differ in terms of features and warranty period.

-The remote control on the Atomberg fan has more features than the Superfan’s.
-The Super Fan has a simple remote with only five-speed control buttons, whereas the Atomberg fan has a timer.
+The remote control on the Atomberg fan has more features than the Superfans.
+The Superfan has a simple remote with only five-speed control buttons, whereas the Atomberg fan has a timer.
 This means that the timer can be used to control the length of time the fan runs.

-Energy Effieciency of BLDC Fans
+Energy Efficiency of BLDC Fans

 An electrical equipment’s energy efficiency is defined as the ratio of output energy to input electrical energy.
 It is the capability of air delivery in the case of an electrical ceiling fan.

-Efficiency will be also improved if internal operational losses are reduced.
+Efficiency will also be improved if internal operational losses are reduced.
 In the case of BLDC fans, they can deliver more air while using less energy and incurring very little operational loss.

 A BLDC fan’s high efficiency means that it provides the same or more benefits while using less energy than traditional ceiling fans with single-phase induction electric motors.

-Bureau of Energy Efficiency (BEE ) is the government agency in charge of promoting, developing, and monitoring various energy-efficiency projects.
+The Bureau of Energy Efficiency (BEE ) is the government agency in charge of promoting, developing, and monitoring various energy-efficiency projects.
 BEE launched the Super-Efficient Equipment Program (SEEP) in February 2012.

 The Super Energy Efficiency Program (SEEP) is a program designed to accelerate market transformation for superefficient appliances by providing financial incentives in new directions at critical points of intervention.
 The ceiling fan has been chosen as the first item to be installed as part of this initiative.

-SEEP for ceiling fans aims to surpass an efficiency level that is approximately 50% higher than the market average by providing fan manufacturers with a time-limited incentive to develop super-efficient (SE) fans and offer them at a lower price.
+SEEP for ceiling fans aims to surpass an efficiency level approximately 50% higher than the market average by providing fan manufacturers with a time-limited incentive to develop super-efficient (SE) fans and offer them at a lower price.

 Numerous entrepreneurs have proposed the concept of BLDC fans,’ which are more energy-efficient, since the program’s inception.